Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 Syntax:
 * Method (mandatory): name of the method ie. FILE
-* Body (mandatory): method's body/payload ie. cat.jpg or error message ie. "File not found"
+* Body (mandatory): method's body/payload ie. "cat.jpg\ndataInBase64" or error message ie. "File not found"
 * sp means single space ie. pressing the space bar button once
 * \r\n means carriage return and new line ie. pressing the enter button

 ### FILE file

 Returns requested file or data from the server.
 The file/data is in the response's body (payload).
 If the data is in binary format, it will be converted to base64 string.
-If successful, message "FILE OK" will be printed to the CLI.
+If successful, message "FILE OK" will be printed to the CLI and the file is written to the client's storage system.

 #### Example request